 - Remember: when it comes to propane, better safe than sorry!
 The RV propane regulator isn’t a complicated component, and as long as you’re comfortable making repairs, you should be able to resolve any issue that comes up with yours.
 However, it’s also important to remember that propane is extremely flammable, and you don’t want to take chances.
 If you’re not sure how to fix your RV propane regulator or any other part of your RV’s propane system, enlist the help of a trusted and experienced RV repair person.

-Your RV propane regulator may seem like a small part of your whole home on wheels, especially compared to thinks like the engine, the transmission, and the interior furniture.
+Your RV propane regulator may seem like a small part of your whole home on wheels, especially compared to things like the engine, the transmission, and the interior furniture.
 However, having your RV propane regulator break while you’re out on a camping trip could make for some pretty rough adventures.
-Take the time to learn about your propane system and its regulator, including how to recognize problems and how to replace it.
+Take the time to learn about your propane system and its regulator, including how to recognize problems and how to replace them.
 This knowledge can make your time spent in your RV with friends and family much more comfortable and practically stress-free.

 What is the best RV propane regulator?

 On the market for a new RV propane regulator for your rig — or a spare, as we discussed?
 Here are some of the best options on the market right now.

 Flame King Two-Stage RV Propane Regulator with Automatic Changeover